SURVIVING VIDEO GAME RECORDS & OTHER HORRORS:

 “Throat ripper” is a term often applied to some gaming gigs.
 It’s the kind of work that could damage your voice and leave you unable to audition or work for days or even weeks.

 Some performers might fear that if they express concern for their vocal safety in a session they could “blow the gig” or come off as a “whiney actor.”
 But it turns out that protecting your voice is as important to you as it is to the producers on the other side of the glass.
 It is in fact your responsibility.

 With a video game gig, you should have an idea of what you’re in for.

 Before you get to the session, your agent should have had a discussion with casting director/producers about what is in store for you vocally.
-Limits on session duration or stress may be negotiable at this point, though this is not typical.
+If not have your agent get specifics on what’s in store at the session.
+Limits on session duration or stress may be negotiable at this point, though not always.
 In any case, you should have some idea of what kind of vocal strain you can expect.
 If you aren’t up for the punishment ahead, politefully decline the gig.

 Realize it is in everyone’s interest– especially the producer’s–that you speak up and protect your voice.